Reviews You Can Rely On

 Our Analysis and Test Results

-The Flair Classic is a unique device in that it only presses shots.
+The Flair Classic is a unique device that only presses shots of espresso.
 This unit doesn't heat water, grind beans, or steam milk.
-It is highly adjustable, though.
-And the near-perfect shots it renders stand-up to the best in the class.
+Though, it is highly adjustable and the near-perfect shots it renders stand up to the best in the class.

 Performance Comparison